Functional supramolecular systems

 In general, our research focuses on the development of bi- and polyfunctional covalently linked and mechanically interlocked frameworks.
 In this context, we are currently pursuing the synthesis of bis‑1,1´‑binaphthyl-phosphoric acids using different strategies.
 On one hand, we perform a covalent coupling of two 1,1´-binaphthyl-phosphoric acids.
 On the other hand, we are investigating the incorporation of two 1,1´‑binaphthyl-phosphoric acids in interlocked catenane structures, thus resulting in bifunctional homocatenanes.

-In this research project, we are interested in the synthesis and application of covalently linked bisphosphoric acids.
+In this research project, we are interested in the synthesis and application of covalently linked phosphoric acids.
 We have generated a series of rigidly tethered bis-phosphoric acids, realizing that the nature of the tether has a profound influence on their properties.
 This lead to the identification of one preferred bis-phosphoric acid, which can be used for the chemoselective detection of ferric ions.
 The presence of Fe3+ can be detected by fluorescence- and CD-spectroscopy, even in the presence of a variety of other metal ions.
-For details please see our current publication in Chemistry - A European Journal!
+For details please see our current publications in Chemistry - A European Journal.
+Recently, we have also used these systems for the binding and array-based detection of amino-acids.
+See our paper in Organic Letters and Chemistry - A European Journal!

 This research project deals with the generation of functional interlocked molecules, such as catenanes and rotaxanes.
 As a first example, we have reported a novel catenane featuring two chiral 1,1´-binaphthyl-phosphoric acids.
-This catenane was successfully used as a receptor for chiral diamine-guest and is currently under investigation for a use in catalysis.
-For more information, please check our Minireview in Nachrichten aus der Chemie and the articles in Chemical Communications and Angewandte Chemie!
+This catenane was successfully used as a receptor for chiral diamine-guests and is the first example for a chiral catenane-based catalyst!
+For more information, please check our articles in Chemical Communications and Angewandte Chemie!
+For overviews on interlocked molecules in catalysis and cooperative organocatalysis see our Minireviews in Synlett, Nachrichten aus der Chemie and ChemCatChem !